 What is PSC?

-Primary sclerosing cholangitis, or 'PSC', is a chronic autoimmune liver disease whereby the bile ducts, which are the passages that carry bile from the liver to the intestines, become narrowed from inflammation and scarring called fibrosis.
+Primary sclerosing cholangitis, or 'PSC', is a chronic liver disease in which the bile ducts, which are the tubes that carry bile from the liver to the small intestines, become narrowed from inflammation/swelling and scarring called fibrosis.
 Over time, the scar tissue builds up and can block parts of the bile ducts completely.
-The blockages can occur in any part of the biliary tree: inside the liver itself (intrahepatic) or outside the liver (extrahepatic).
-PSC can also lead to liver cancers and so requires careful monitoring by liver specialists at Addenbrooke’s Hospital.
+The blockages can occur in any part of the bile duct system/tree: inside the liver itself (intrahepatic) or outside the liver (extrahepatic).
+PSC can rarely lead to liver cancers and so requires monitoring by liver specialists.

 What causes PSC?

-PSC is an auto inflammatory disease, in which the bile ducts become inflamed for no apparent reason.
+PSC is an auto inflammatory disease, in which the immune system “misfires” and bile ducts become inflamed.
 No one knows why this happens.
 Some people may have a higher genetic risk, and those with other autoimmune conditions may also be more likely to be affected by PSC.
 PSC more often occurs in men than women.
 The age at which it is diagnosed in most patients is between 25 and 60 years, though may occur at any age.
+There is a link with inflammatory bowel disease.

 What are the symptoms of PSC?

-PSC often causes no symptoms and is picked up because of abnormal liver blood tests.
+PSC often causes no symptoms and is identified because of abnormal liver blood tests.
 The symptoms that PSC can cause are tiredness, itching, yellow skin (jaundice) and fevers.

 What treatment will I receive for PSC?

-PSC is a complex condition that affects each individual differently.
+PSC is a complex condition that affects everyone differently.
 There is no proven medication for it.
 The main treatment for PSC is to monitor patients for problems caused by it.
 Therefore, you will have an outpatient appointment every six to 12 months.

-You will have an ultrasound scan of the liver every six months.
-Regular ultrasound scans are important because people with PSC have increased risk of cancer of the gall bladder, bile ducts or liver.
-Regular scans can help to detect these cancers at an early and treatable stage.
-People with PSC and inflammatory bowel disease (IBD) will have a colonoscopy every year.
+You will have an ultrasound scan of the liver every 6 to 12 months.
+Regular ultrasound scans are important to monitor changes in the condition and, if the disease is at a more advanced stage, provide surveillance for liver and gallbladder cancer to help detect these at a treatable stage.
+People with PSC and inflammatory bowel disease (IBD) should have a colonoscopy every year.
 Annual colonoscopies are important because people with PSC and IBD have increased risk of colon cancer; regular colonoscopies can help to detect colon cancer at an early and treatable stage.

-Some patients with PSC may be prescribed a medication called ursodeoxycholic acid (UDCA), given at a dose of 13 to 15mg/kg/day, but the effectiveness of this medication is unproven.
+Some patients with PSC may be prescribed a medication called ursodeoxycholic acid (UDCA), but the effectiveness of this medication is unproven.
 It may be taken in divided doses or all at once.
 Some patients with PSC may eventually need a liver transplant.

 Symptoms can be variable and should not be ignored